-Figure 7 provides a diagram representing the inflow and outflow of residents and workers in the County from the Longitudinal-Employer Household Dynamics (LEHD) Program.4 Nearly 400,000 Riverside County residents are employed outside of the county.
+Figure 7 provides a diagram representing the inflow and outflow of residents and workers in the County from the Longitudinal-Employer Household Dynamics (LEHD) Program.4 Nearly 400,000 Riverside County residents are employed outside the County, about 300,000 residents are employed within the County and about 225,000 people are employed in Riverside County but live in a different county.

-A selection of statistics from the LEHD data set is presented in Table 8.
+A selection of statistics from the LEHD data set is presented in Table 9.
 In 2017, about one-third of residents have a commute that is less than 10 miles and 22 percent have a commute greater than 50 miles.
 The City of Riverside is the most common work destination of residents with 9.2 percent of workers.
 Temecula, Corona, Los Angeles and Moreno Valley are also in the top five work destinations.